Are Board Of Directors Shareholders?

 What Are The Fiduciary Duties Of A Board Of Directors?

-Who Elects The Board Of Directors Of A Corporation?
+What Entity Elects The Board Of Directors For A Corporation?

 Explore our system